umdxling/material-umdnmt/README.md

 - *configs/*: central location for any type of configuration files

 - *configs/env_build.sh*: config for `docker build`, including URLs of where to download systems and tools, the MODEL_VERSION, and other docker build settings

+- *requirements.txt*: specifies python packages required to run this project

 - *scripts/*: central location for any scripts having to do with `translate`